-Field / Button Description Name The Linux user or group name Туре The type of quota (User or Group) Limit Hard The absolute maximum amount of data the user or group can consume Limit Soft The maximum amount of data the user or group can consume.
+Field / Button Description Туре The type of quota (User or Group) Limit Hard The absolute maximum amount of data the user or group can consume Limit Soft The maximum amount of data the user or group can consume.
 They can exceed this limit for Grace Period amount of time, but cannot exceed the Hard Limit.
 Used The amount of data currently consumed.
 Grace Period The amount of time the user or group is allowed to exceed the Soft Limit Time Remaining Amount of time remaining before the user or group cannot allocate any more space in the file system.
 If the value is negative, the user can no longer allocate any more space.